sagnik92/Call-Detail-Record--CDR--Manager/README.md

 Call-Detail-Record--CDR--Manager
 ================================

-This is a VB 6.0 application which I developed during a summer training at OnProcess Technology Pvt.
+This is a VB 6.0 application which I developed during an internship at OnProcess Technology Pvt.
 Ltd.;It manages a Call Detail Record file.

 It takes a CDR which is a text file, SPL_Output_24052012.txt in this case.
 The Call Detail Record (CDR) contains details of all Inbound and Outbound calls of a call center within a time duration (for eg. in a day).